“Our greatest glory is not in never falling, but in rising every time we fall.” – Confucius

-Individual counseling sessions, group counseling, couples counseling, and our Mind-Body services are provided free of charge to enrolled Georgia State University students.
+The CTC provides individual counseling sessions, group counseling, couples counseling, and Mind-Body services that are free of charge to enrolled Georgia State University students.

-- College adjustment issues such as difficulty transitioning to a new school or college environment, academic problems or pressures, and long-distance relationships
+- Difficulty transitioning to a new school or college environment, academic problems or pressures, and long-distance relationships

-- Interpersonal difficulties including: roommate conflicts, family difficulties, romantic relationship concerns, and problems with assertiveness
+- Relationship difficulties including: roommate conflicts, family difficulties, romantic relationship concerns

-- Questions/confusion about identity, self-image, sexuality, gender, religious concerns, or issues related to acculturation and diversity
+- Questions/confusion about identity, self-image, sexuality, gender, or issues related to acculturation and diversity

 - Issues of sexual assault, relationship violence, stalking, abuse, or other traumatic experiences

-One the other hand, while counseling might be helpful in numerous situations, there are some conditions in which we would strongly encourage you to seek counseling services:
+While counseling might be helpful in numerous situations, there are some conditions in which we would strongly encourage students to seek counseling services:

 - You are unhappy on most days or feel a sense of hopelessness